 Inter-rater reliability testing assesses the extent to which observations from two or more human observers are congruent with each other.

-An intermediate outcome is a measure that assesses the change produced by a health care intervention that leads to a long-term outcome.
+An intermediate outcome is a measure assessing the change produced by a health care intervention leading to a long-term outcome.

 Internal Consistency Reliability Testing

 Internal consistency reliability testing is testing a multiple item test or survey to assess the extent the items designed to measure a given construct are inter-correlated.
 Pertains to survey type measures and to the data elements used in measures constructed from patient assessment instruments.